ryanries/PassFiltEx/README.md

   finding unprintable characters in your text file.)

 - For example, if the blacklist contains the token "abc", then the passwords abc and abc123 and AbC123 and 123Abc will all be rejected.
-But Abc123! will be accepted, because the token abc does not make up 60% of the full password or more.
+But Abc123! will be accepted, because the token abc does not make up 60% or more of the full password.

 - Question: Can you/will you integrate with Troy Hunt's "haveibeenpwned" API?
 Answer: Probably not.
 First, I'm pretty sure that has already been done by someone else.
 And you are free to use multiple password filters simultaneously if you want.
 Second,